 - Stay On Your Diet With These 5 Must-Have Diet Apps

 - 8 Premium Fitness Apps That Track Your Progress

 - 7 Daily Planner Apps To Boost Your Productivity

 Contact each and every app you mention on your blog via email and Twitter.
 Let them know you have featured them and ask them if they could share your link with their audience.

-You may end up on their blog, in their next newsletter or with some social media mentions as a result.
+You may end up on their blog, in their next newsletter, or with some social media mentions as a result.

 6. Case studies

-Case studies can be more than just informational, they can be inspirational too.
+Case studies can be more than just informational; they can be inspirational too.
 The purpose of a case study is to show how you went from point A (sad face) to point B (happy face).

-Here's some example blog post titles that can be considered case studies:
+Here are some example blog post titles that can be considered case studies: